googlecodelabs/migrate-python2-appengine/README.md

 ## Cost

-Use of Google Cloud Platform (GCP) products & APIs is not free.
+Use of GCP products & APIs is not free.
 While you may not have needed to enable billing with early App Engine applications, all applications now require an active billing account.
 App Engine's [pricing](https://cloud.google.com/appengine/pricing) and [quota](https://cloud.google.com/appengine/quotas) information should be referenced.
 App Engine and other GCP products have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#always-free).
 Users only incur billing when these daily/monthly quotas are exceeded.
 The migration exercises in these tutorials should not incur any billing so long as you stay within the limits described above.

 ## Support for Python 2 &amp; 3